 The stimulus for Parliament & Internet came from UK members of Parliament with a keen interest in the Internet who visited Washington DC between 2003 and 2006 and spoke at the US Congressional Internet Caucus.
 It was felt that a similar regular open dialogue was needed in the UK.
 The first Parliament & Internet conference was held in the Houses of Parliament in October 2006 and has become a key event each year since for those interested in discussing Internet policy.

-Parliament & Internet Conference 2024 - Priorities in enabling the UK’s digital future
+Parliament & Internet Conference - 20th March 2024 - Priorities in enabling the UK’s digital future

 As the country prepares for a General Election this year, a change of Government is potentially on the horizon.
-Therefore, the 17th annual Parliament and Internet Conference will identify key ongoing themes in the UK’s digital landscape which will influence the priorities of an incoming Government, and explore how these trends will continue to impact the UK’s future as a leading digital nation.
+Therefore, the 17th annual Parliament and Internet Conference identified key ongoing themes in the UK’s digital landscape which will influence the priorities of an incoming Government, and explore how these trends will continue to impact the UK’s future as a leading digital nation.

 Over the past decade and a half, digital transformation has been at the heart of the Parliamentary agenda, and seen significant developments which have reshaped the country and economy.
 Record levels of investment have increased full fibre rollout to more than 60% of the country; strengthening of the rules and regulations across security and safety; and the digitisation of public services have established digital innovation as central to the UK’s global role and strategic advantage.